derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch1_Characters.md

 See common.

 **Kokiri:**
-The Kokiri language is derived from Sylvan (an exotic language).
-Although it uses common Script, its ancestry is Sylvan.
+The Kokiri language is the language of the forest children.
+Although it uses common script, its ancestry is Sylvan.

 **Sheikah:**
 Sheikah is the language of the deep ones from under Kakariko.
-It uses Sheikah script.
+It uses common script.

 **Terminian:**
 See common.

 **Twili:**
 It is rare that anyone outside of the Twilight Tribe learns this language.
 Without any native speakers, it has become useful only for reading Twili texts.
-Twili uses Sheikah Script.
+Twili uses Twili Script.
+This is considered an exotic language.

 **Zora:**
 Zora speak a language that carries well underwater, but usually learn common for speech above.
-Zora is written in Zora script.
+Zora is written in common script.